Cocoa Falls Despite European Demand Boost

-Cocoa slumped Tuesday, on track for its fifth straight session of losses despite a slight bump in demand out of Europe.
+Cocoa closed lower for a fifth straight session Tuesday despite a slight bump in the tonnage of cocoa processed in Europe, a proxy for demand.

 Continue Reading Below